06 Mar 2017: A New Chapter Begins

 The new format will centre on 12 regional championships, each with 12 schools competing.
 Each championship will take place on a single day and in a single, external venue, and will increase the number of students, teachers and judges that come together in one flagship event.
 These tournaments will act as a beacon to encourage debating in many more schools locally.
 We will encourage a collegiate and competitive atmosphere at each championship, creating a buzz by intellectually engaging each region’s most ambitious young debaters to discuss the most pressing social, scientific, political and cultural issues.

-While each championship will be a standalone competition, the Institute of Ideas will host an annual ‘Champion of Champions’ National Final.
+While each championship will be a standalone competition, the Academy of Ideas will host an annual ‘Champion of Champions’ National Final.
 We have plans to expand this to involve more International City champions, following the success of Debating Matters in Germany, Israel and India in recent years.

 Through the organic growth of the competition into local areas, more parts of the country will be able to participate in Debating Matters over the next five years.
 Nick Hastie, Director of the MRC Human Genetics Unit and a Debating Matters judge, provides a hint as to why making Debating Matters grow deeper roots in more regions is so important: “The whole atmosphere of the debates is electric… These students are undoubtedly the leaders of the future.”